swiftlang/swift/docs/valref.rst

 1. Make it illegal to declare a non-copyable ``val``
 2. Make non-copyable ``val``\ s legal, but not copyable, thus infecting their enclosing object with non-copyability.
-3. Like #2, but also formalize move semantics
+3. Like #2, but also formalize move semantics.
+All ``val``\ s, including non-copyable ones, would be explicitly movable.

+We favor taking all three steps, but it's useful to know that there are valid stopping points along the way.

 Objective C Interoperability
 ============================

+*Joe to write this section*

 Why This Design Beats Rust/C++/etc.
 ===================================